What Happens If My Car Accident Injuries Show up Later?

 Soft Tissue Injuries

-Soft tissue injuries – such as whiplash – refers specifically to injuries affecting the soft tissue of the neck.
+Soft tissue injuries – such as whiplash – refer specifically to injuries affecting the soft tissue of the neck.
 They are the most frequent type of late-occurring car accident injury.
 Soft tissue injuries are a common result of car accidents because the force of the crash can knock passengers around, even if they’re wearing seatbelts.
 This bruises or strains the muscles.

 The pain of whiplash, which occurs as a result of the head and neck being jolted forward and back in an accident, is a fairly well-known example.
 If car accident victims don’t get treatment, soft tissue injuries can become worse over time.
 This turns what could have been a quick recovery into a long-term health ordeal.